The most important aim of a public sculpture is to foster a sense of community ownership and create a shared sense of place.

 Dulwich Picture Gallery - Tessa Jowell Health Centre

-Osiris was commissioned by the Dulwich Picture Gallery for the Tessa Jowell Health Centre.
+Osiris was commissioned by the Dulwich Picture Gallery for the Tessa Jowell Health Centre in Dulwich, South London.
+Patients and medical staff participated in the creation of the sculpture.

 An Angel for Edmonton